Shiva Amini

-Shiva Amini is an Iranian women's futsal player formarly playing for Iran national team and Matin Varamin.
-She immigrated from Iran in 2017 and currently lives in Switzerland.
+Shiva Amini (شیوا امینی) is an Iranian women's futsal player formerly playing for Iran national team and former Iranian Women's Futsal Premier League club, Matin Varamin, based in Varamin, a city 56 kms south-east of Tehran.
+She emigrated from Iran in 2017 and currently lives in Switzerland.
 Since 2009, she was no longer included in the national team because she had published pictures of herself without hijab during one of her foreign trips and had played futsal with boys.
 Finally, the Iranian Islamic Republic regime's harassment forced her to leave Iran and seek asylum in Switzerland.
 Today, she is a youth and children's futsal coach in Switzerland.